collective/collective.honeypot/README.rst

 Ideas
 =====

-- Maybe allow specifying loglevel for the posts, or some other way to log less.

-- Can we see if the user is anonymous or are we too early in the process?
-May be nice to accept all authenticated posts.
-Nope: we are too early in the process.

-- What gets logged when you post a file?
-Too much?
-Don't dump form values when they are too large?

 - Option: disallow all posts.
 In case of emergency when you want a readonly database as far as possible.